Understanding Relational Trauma: Your Journey to Healing

 I work with many individuals who carry this kind of pain.
 Sometimes, they aren't even sure if what they experienced "counts" as trauma.
 They might say things like:

-"It wasn't that bad."
 "Other people have had it worse."
-"I'm probably just being too sensitive."

 Let me be the one to gently say: if it impacted you, it matters.
-Trauma isn't just about what happened—it's also about how it made you feel, how it lives in your body now, and how it continues to shape your daily life.
+Trauma isn't just about what happened; it’s also about how it made you feel, how it lives in your body now, and how it continues to shape your daily life.

 What Is Relational Trauma?